intel/neural-compressor/rfcs/auto_round_to_tgi.md

 #### Option 1: Adding Auto-Round as a New Python Dependency (Recommended)

 Auto-Round is currently released as a pure [Python binary](https://pypi.org/project/auto-round/).
-The option prefer include `auto-round` in TGI's [`requirements_xx.txt`](https://github.com/huggingface/text-generation-inference/blob/main/server/requirements_cuda.txt) and utilize Auto-Round's API to obtain the quantized model.
+The option prefers include `auto-round` in TGI's [`requirements_xx.txt`](https://github.com/huggingface/text-generation-inference/blob/main/server/requirements_cuda.txt) and utilizing Auto-Round's API to obtain the quantized model.

 Advantages: